akattelu/parsel/README.md

-p.optional(c) -- attempts to parse with c, succeeds with p.nullResult otherwise p.zeroOrMore(c) -- attempts to parse 0 or more instances of c p.oneOrMore(c) -- attempts to parse at least 1 instead of c
+p.optional(c) -- attempts to parse with c, succeeds with p.nullResult otherwise p.zeroOrMore(c) -- attempts to parse 0 or more instances of c p.oneOrMore(c) -- attempts to parse at least 1 instead of c p.lazy(func) -- returns a combinator that lazily evaluates func (func should return a parser)
 ```